 Graduation with a Bachelor of Arts Degree in Communication requires a total of 34 course units, including a minimum of 14 courses in the major:

-- two introductory Communication courses designed to expose students to major topics in the field;
+- two Introductory Core Survey Communication courses designed to expose students to major topics in the field;

 Communication majors are eligible for a variety of academic honors and awards.

 Annenberg has a longstanding policy requiring all courses that count toward the major must be taken for a letter grade (not pass/fail).
 In light of the COVID-19 outbreak, Pass/fail courses from both the spring and fall 2020 semesters can be used towards the major with no option to uncover the grade at a later date.
 The change in grading policy is an exception due to the COVID-19 outbreak.
 There is no guarantee that this policy will continue in future semesters.

 A maximum of three major courses may be transferred from another college or university.

 Annenberg students, as members of the Penn community, are responsible for adhering to the principles and spirit of the Code of Academic Integrity.